HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Introduction

 Auditory and visual modalities play a crucial role in human communication and scene understanding.
 Audio-visual (AV) learning, which mimics human perceptual capabilities, has flourished in both academia and industry, facilitating advancements in speech recognition \cite{song2022multimodal}, speech enhancement \cite{chen2021correlating}, action recognition \cite{zhang2022audio}, question answering \cite{yun2021pano}, and other areas.
 By leveraging complementary information from both modalities, audio-visual learning overcomes the limitations inherent in unimodal approaches.
 Notably, visual representations of sound events remain unaffected by environmental noise and room reverberation, making visual cues particularly valuable for enhancing SELD performance in complex acoustic environments.
 The emerging field of audio-visual fusion for SELD has attracted increasing research attention.
 Both the Detection and Classification of Acoustic Scenes and Events (DCASE) Challenge and the International Conference on Acoustics, Speech and Signal Processing (ICASSP) introduced the first AV SELD tasks \cite{shimada2023starss23,gramaccioni2024l3das23} in 2023, with the aim of leveraging visual cues for enhancing model performance.
-Compared to unimodal audio datasets, audio-visual data experiences even more severe scarcity issues, presenting unique challenges for the development of robust multi-modal systems.
-Due to limited audio-visual data, AV SELD performance in unseen scenarios can be improved by: (1) audio-visual data augmentation \cite{berghi2024fusion,roman2024enhanced} to diversify training, and (2) cross-modal knowledge distillation \cite{jiang2024exploring} to utilize large audio datasets.
+Compared to unimodal audio datasets, audio-visual data experiences severe scarcity issues, presenting unique challenges for the development of robust multi-modal systems.

+When addressing the challenging AV SELD tasks that suffer from severe data scarcity, carefully designed data augmentation methods may serve as a fundamental approach to enhance the model's generalization capability.
+However, few studies to date have specifically addressed online audio-visual data augmentation for SELD.
+In our previous work \cite{jiang2024exploring}, we demonstrated the effectiveness of the classical Mixup method \cite{zhang2018mixup} for both audio-only and audio-visual SELD tasks.
+While most existing data augmentation methods \cite{zhang2018mixup,verma2019manifold,yun2019cutmix,kim2020puzzle,faramarzi2022patchup} were designed for image classification tasks, their direct application to regression tasks, such as DOA and distance estimation, may introduce spatial label misalignment issues.